Engin-Boot/pong-stage-Rajmalbasha/Stage0/playgame.md

 Given : application is working, user is signed in and playing

-When : ball doesn't touch the oppnents paddle
+When : ball doesn't touch the opponent paddle

 Then : Increment the player point by 1